puppetlabs/puppet-docs/source/guides/custom_facts.markdown

 ### Drawbacks

-While external facts provide the same capability for variable creation in Puppet they have a few drawbacks:
+While external facts provide a mostly-equal way to create variables for Puppet, they have a few drawbacks:

 * An external fact cannot internally reference another fact.
-However due to parse order, you can reference an external fact from a ruby fact.
+However, due to parse order, you can reference an external fact from a Ruby fact.
-* External executable facts are forked instead of executed within the same process
+* External executable facts are forked instead of executed within the same process.
-* At the moment external facts cannot be synchronised, although there is a desire to solve this.
-(TODO: supply ticket number).
+* Although we plan to allow distribution of external facts through Puppet's pluginsync capability, this is not yet supported. <!-- TODO: supply ticket number -->